Rap has won. Okay. But what did it lose along the way?

 With Rap has won: at what cost?, Mehdi Maïzi presses where it hurts.
-He doesn’t preach.
+He doesn’t moralize.
 He tells, deciphers, questions.
 And he does it well.
 This is not a book about rap.
 It’s a book about what rap has become — and what we want it to remain.

 Rap game: out of category, out of format